 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 The doctor will check the eyes, teeth, and mouth.
 This may be enough to make a diagnosis.

 Tests may include:

 - Blood tests

 Orbital cellulitis can get worse fast.
 A hospital stay is often needed.
-This will allow rapid change in treatment as needed.

 - Antibiotics—to treat the infection

 - Diuretics or eye drops—to help decrease pressure in the eyeball

 - Corticosteroids pills—to reduce inflammation, swelling, and pain

 Pus may need to be drained.
 It may be taken from the sinus or eye area.

 This problem may be prevented by treating sinus or dental infections right away.
 The Hib B vaccine may also help protect children.